Frosty1940/HoI4-GFX-Search/README.md

 Thanks to JPG for help updating to HoI4 1.12, 1.13, 1.15 and 1.16.

 Thanks to hildagrim for help updating to HoI4 1.14.

+Thanks to Frosty for help updating to HoI4 1.17.